bufferapp/buffer-hmr-ssr/README.md

 Build the client and server files by running

-`npm run build`
+`npm run build` or

-or `npm run build:client` | `npm run build:server` depending on what you need to rebuild.
+`npm run build:client` to build client.
+`npm run build:server` to build production.

-To server the production app run
+To server the production app using SSR run

 `npm run prod`